GehadMohamedSalah/Article_Task/README.md

 -Visitor includes 2 Views --> Register , GetArts
 9-make validation on model using DataAnnotations 10-use javascript to Filter Articles
-11-run project then login as an admin by username "gehad Mohammed" and password "123456789"
+11-run project then login as an admin by username "gehad mohammed" and password "123456789"